 - Drag, upload, or insert an image into each Image Component.

-The result is four pieces of content inside 2 Column Components that are set for mobile-only display.
+The result is four pieces of content inside two Column Components that are set for mobile-only display.
 These images are visible inside the Edit Content area of the page.
 When published, they are not visible on desktop computers.

-For more information about images, see:
+For more information about images, see Adding Images.

 5 Previewing mobile display